Wuhpondiscord/Flipper-Zero-animations/README.md

 Flipper Zero Animations is a collection of around 400 animations for the Flipper Zero device.
 This repository contains the animations and instructions on how to use them with your Flipper Zero device.

+## if you see an animation you made or if you want one you or someone else made added dm on discord @wuhp or make an issue
+I'll be adding more over time

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Download](#download)